 Credit for Residential Solar Electricity-Generating and Water-Heating Equipment

-Individual taxpayers can collect a generous federal income tax credit for expenditures for qualifying solar electricity-generating and water-heating equipment, according to Los Angeles solar panels expert.
+Individual taxpayers can collect a generous federal income tax credit for expenditures for qualifying solar electricity-generating and water-heating equipment.

-The solar panels credit was scheduled to expire at the end of 2016, but it’s been extended to cover qualifying expenditures made through 2021, there’s a lot of new information already posted and soon to come with more innovations in NC Informational Solar Blog, already people are staring with this service and the necessary equipment.
+The solar panels credit was scheduled to expire at the end of 2016, but it’s been extended to cover qualifying expenditures made through 2021.
+(Learn more from the IRS.)

 For property placed in service by the end of 2019, the credit equals 30% of qualifying expenditures.
 For property placed in service in 2020 and 2021, the credit rate is scheduled to be reduced to 26% and 22%, respectively.

 Important note.
 Because qualifying systems are expensive, this credit can be significant.
 There are no upper limits on the credit or phase-out rules for people with higher income levels.
 In addition, the credit is allowed against the AMT.
 If your credit is so large that you can’t use all of it on your current-year return, you can carry forward any unused credit to future tax years.

 In general, 30% of the costs for the following types of equipment count as eligible expenditures for the credit: